 This Academic IELTS Reading post focuses on solutions to IELTS Cambridge Official Guide to IELTS Test 5 Reading Passage 2 which is titled ‘Whale Strandings’.
-This is a targeted post for IELTS candidates who have big problems finding out and understanding Reading Answers in the AC module.
+This is a targeted post for IELTS candidates who face major problems finding out and understanding Reading Answers in the AC module.
 This post can guide you to the best to understand every Reading answer without much trouble.
 Finding out IELTS Reading answers is a steady process, and this post will assist you in this respect.

 Cambridge Official Guide to IELTS Test 5: AC Reading Module